AlmaLinux/almalinux.org/content/certification/hardware-certification/hardware-certification-program.md

 ### Scope

 This document outlines the certification process, objectives, testing areas, and collaboration mechanisms.
 It aims to serve as a comprehensive guide for Independent Hardware Vendors (IHVs) and other stakeholders interested in hardware certification for AlmaLinux OS.
-If there are any questions about this process or document, the best place to ask is in the [~SIG/Certification](https://chat.almalinux.org/almalinux/channels/sigcertification) room on [chat.almalinux.org](http://chat.almalinux.org), or on the public Certification mailing list.
+If there are any questions about this process or document, the best place to ask is in the [~SIG/Certification](https://chat.almalinux.org/almalinux/channels/sigcertification) room on [chat.almalinux.org](http://chat.almalinux.org).

 ## <u>Objectives and benefits</u>